Andihub4/BlackBulet/README.md

 # BlackBulet
-BlackBulet digital weppon store for criminals
+BlackBulet is market where digital weapons selling and buying.